Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Method

+where $\gamma = 0.5$ is a factor for balancing the two loss contributions.
 During inference, if the input does not consist of all four modalities, certain modalities will be duplicated to match the input size required by the model.
-For example, if only a single modality is present, it will be replicated four times and then concatenated before being fed into the segmentation model.